 Setting Description Snapshot volume settings Name Specify the name for the snapshot volume.
 Enable SSD Cache Choose this option to enable read-only caching on SSDs.
-This feature is not available on the EF600 storage system.
 Reserved capacity settings Alert me when Appears only for a read/write snapshot volume.
 Use the spinner box to adjust the percentage point at which the system sends an alert notification when the reserved capacity for a snapshot group is nearing full.
-When the reserved capacity for the snapshot group exceeds the specified threshold, use the advance notice to increase reserved capacity or to delete unnecessary objects before the remaining space runs out.
+When the reserved capacity for the snapshot group exceeds the specified threshold, use the advance notice to increase reserved capacity o to delete unnecessary objects before the remaining space runs out.

-- 1. Review the snapshot volume configuration.
-Click Back to make any changes. - 2.
-When you are satisfied with your snapshot volume configuration, click Finish. - = Manage snapshot schedules - = Change the settings for a snapshot schedule :experimental: :icons: font :relative_path: ./sm-storage/ :imagesdir: /tmp/d20240212-7976-wmsuyj/source/./sm-storage/../media/
+- 2. Review the snapshot volume configuration.
+Click Back to make any changes. - 3.
+When you are satisfied with your snapshot volume configuration, click Finish.